It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 Generally, there's two things.

-Um if if in normal circumstances, because you have a treaty on, I don't care what it is, by the time 535 people want to get their fingerprints on it, you've got a mess.
+And fast track is okay if in normal circumstances, because you have a treaty on, I don't care what it is, by the time 535 people want to get their fingerprints on it, you've got a mess.

-So fast tracking it, in a general sense, I understand that too.
+So fast-tracking it, in a general sense, I understand that too.

-Our poor Republic.
+Our poor Republicans.

 This isn't insanity.

-This is this is trickery.
+This is trickery.

 This is not insanity.